camille-hdl/website/content/blog/using-php-arrow-functions/index.md

 assertEquals("1-2-3", $glueThreeValues("-")(1)(2)(3));
 ```

-I'll let the reader decide if the benefit is worth the relative ugliness.
+The reader will decide if the benefit is worth the relative ugliness.
 Use responsibly!